Spinning Sword

 This includes their advanced weapons, and even the armbands.

-They’re available in key public places, buildings, and of course, the watchtower.
+They’re available in key public places, buildings, and of course, the Watchtower.

 I have my own.